orlevii/swiftcli/docs/docs/index.md

-# SwiftCLI
+# Clantic

 Build testable CLI apps with `click` and `pydantic`

-SwiftCLI makes it easy to define CLI parameters with `pydantic` BaseModels, combining the power of `click` with `pydantic`'s data validation.
+Clantic makes it easy to define CLI parameters with `pydantic` BaseModels, combining the power of `click` with `pydantic`'s data validation.

 ## Key Features